mattriley/agile-avatars/README.md

 __Example: The tag name component__

-The tag name component renders the tag name for a given tag instance.
-A 'tag' is composed of an image, a name, and a role.
-Multiple 'instances' of a tag may be rendered at a time depending on the numbers specified in the 'active' and 'passive' fields.
+The _tag name_ component renders the tag name for a given _tag instance_.
+A _tag_ is composed of an image, a name, and a role.
+Multiple _instances_ of a tag may be rendered at a time depending on the numbers specified in the _active_ and _passive_ fields.

 The tag name component accepts the ID of a tag instance and returns a [content editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content) span allowing the user to edit the tag name.
 When changed, the `changeTagName` service function is invoked with the new tag name.